 - Report the rape or sexual abuse anonymously on your behalf if you do not want to go to the police.

-- Provide information and support throughout criminal justice system – the ISVA will keep you up to date with information about your case and can be by your side during court hearings.
+- Provide information and support – the ISVA will keep you up to date with information about your case and can be by your side during court hearings.